 Ms. Clarke and her staff appear regularly before the U.S. Supreme Court and other courts across the nation.
 Ms. Clarke has testified before the United States Congress and is a highly respected commentator with appearances on NBC News, Fox News, and other networks.
 She is frequently quoted by The Washington Post and other national publications on seminal civil rights issues impacting the nation today.

 Please join the Hooks Institute for an entertaining and educational Luncheon featuring Ms. Clarke and showcasing the work of the Hooks Institute.

 About the Hooks institute

-Proceeds from the luncheon help supports the Hooks African American Male Initiative (HAAMI), a program that focuses on increasing the retention and graduation rates of African American males attending the University of Memphis, the Hooks Lecture Series, documentaries and media project that preserve the history of the civil rights movement, research projects that lead to community uplift and more!
+Proceeds from the luncheon help support the Hooks African American Male Initiative (HAAMI), a program that focuses on increasing the retention and graduation rates of African American males attending the University of Memphis, the Hooks Lecture Series, documentaries, and media projects that preserve the history of the civil rights movement, research projects that lead to community uplift and more!